Resisting Quantum Key Distribution Attacks Using Quantum Machine Learning: Dataset

 \subsection{Attack Scenarios}

-\paragraph{Normal QKD Operation} In a normal DV-QKD scenario, where there is no presence of Eve, the process of exchanging the key follows the standard BB84 protocol, where Alice randomly prepares qubits in rectilinear (horizontal/vertical) or diagonal ($\pm45^\circ$) bases and Bob randomly chooses a basis for measurement.
-After transmission, they publicly compare their chosen bases and keep only the bits where their bases match (sifting).
+\paragraph{Normal QKD Operation} In a normal DV-QKD scenario, where there is no presence of Eve, the process of exchanging the key follows the standard BB84 protocol, where Alice randomly prepares qubits in rectilinear (horizontal/vertical) or diagonal ($\pm45^\circ$) bases, and Bob randomly chooses a basis for measurement.
+After transmission, they publicly compare their chosen bases and keep only the bits that match (sifting).
 Under these conditions, the QBER and Measurement Entropy are as close to zero as possible, indicating minimal errors and maximum predictability in the measurement outcomes.
-Moreover, the Signal and Decoy Detection Rates should be as close to the predefined distribution ratio of signal and decoy pulses as possible, showing that no external interference occurs.
-Additionally, the time-based metrics should remain stable and consistent.
-Any deviations from these expected values could suggest the presence of noise, losses, or an external attack on the quantum channel.
+Moreover, the Signal and Decoy Detection Rates should be as close as possible to the predefined distribution ratio of signal and decoy pulses, indicating that no external interference occurs.
+In addition, the time-based metrics should remain stable and consistent.
+Any deviation from these expected values could indicate noise, losses, or an external attack on the quantum channel.
 Algorithm~\ref{alg:qkd_process} illustrates the pseudo-code for the normal QKD simulation.